 Valdez, Alaska has some of the most breathtaking waterfalls in the world.
 With more than 27 feet of average snowfall during the winter, Valdez becomes the land of waterfalls when the snow melts in the spring and summertime.
 Countless waterfalls cascade down almost every mountainside in Valdez.

 When driving into Valdez, you will pass through Keystone Canyon, a place of spectacular waterfalls, magnificent geology and fascinating history.
 Horsetail Falls and Bridal Veil Falls cascade over towering canyon walls, greeting travelers from above.
-Keystone Canyon is located at miles 14 through 17 on the Richardson Highway.
+Keystone Canyon is located at miles 14 through 17 on the Richardson Highway, and also includes the scenic Rudleston Falls.

 Other waterfalls around Valdez can be seen on our many hiking trails.
 Look for the waterfalls cascading through Solomon Gulch on the John Hunter Memorial Trail, the Gold Creek waterfall along Shoup Bay Trail, or the Horsetail Creek Falls by the washout on Mineral Creek Trail.